 What I said I’d do, I did.
-And to this day discouragement has almost never taken hold.
+And to this day discouragement toward my projects has almost never taken hold.
 This ministry is a good example of that.
 I face constant technical glitches, hours of rebuilding material over disappearing files; and a slew of other constant, unusual challenges.
 And yet here it is.
 Almost every step of the way was one where I've declared; I'm going to make this happen.
 If I'd constantly said it wouldn't happen, you wouldn't be seeing any of my content.

 The flip side

 There is a darker side of this ability to bring change through words.
 As a child, and in a previous part of my adulthood; the negative words I spoke about myself and others also often strongly affected myself and others.
 Many times in my life I would tell myself I was worthless.
 At other times, regretfully, I’ve said some painfully discouraging words to others.
 And in my ignorance those words carried determination and driving force, just like those I’ve spoken out of positive determination.

 I’d heard similar words about myself when I was younger.
 I was accomplished in technical artistry, like bringing trashed machines back to life.
 But at the same time, the negative words that flowed both into and out of me; they've brought me and others around me to some kind of emotional, mental and spiritual brick wall.
 And this is the power we all have within our mouths, our pens, our keyboards and our minds.

 This power is so strong it can completely destroy positive, life changing, world changing thought.
 It can even take a life (There’s never been a single suicide or murder that was not at least influenced by words).